sjmisina/ufos/README.md

 Are we alone?
 Consider these encounters ...
 <br>
 ## Results
-Navigation of this site is intentionally simple, so anyone can use this resource.
-There are five filter fields:
+Navigation of this site is intentionally simple, so everyone can use this page.
+There are five filter fields for the database:

 ![filters screen shot](static/images/filter_screenshot.png)<br><br>